burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 7. Default Member Initializers (C++11)

 When a class data member is defined, we can supply a default initializer called a default member initializer.
 The default value is used whenever a constructor doesn't provide a value.
-This simplifies code and helps us to avoid accidentally leaving a member uninitialized.
+This simplifies code and helps us avoid accidentally leaving a member uninitialized.
 ```cpp
 class X {
   int i = 4;